 BR - Gerry, one of your greatest friends in show business Laurie Anderson once quoted that "As an artist, I'd choose the thing that's beautiful, more than one that's true".
 When it comes to music, do you share Laurie Anderson's view or do you rather have a different opinion on this subject?

 GL - Well, that is an interesting quote indeed.
 I guess, in art, there is a licence not to be untrue but to be fantastical, you know.
 We can be a little more exaggerated, we can look for things that are maybe not really possible but we can pretend that they are possible in any art, such as film or music, for example.
-What my interpretation of what Laurie tried to say, is that we can think big and then, of course, things may as well follow from that.
+My interpretation of what Laurie tried to say, is that we can think big and then, of course, things may as well follow from that.
 It's almost like the idea that, you know, take something like science fiction, for instance, it may inspire science itself and then science may take the queue from that inspiration.
 It's like that place in our mind where we can dream and we can pretend big things and then, sometimes, those things may follow.
 It's that Secret Garden of our soul where art takes us on a journey and we relate to it in our own emotional way and through that, we are able to speak to different people through art and they will respond in their own personal way, still speaking though the same, universal language, that is the art of music.
 I find it really beautiful.